How to Approach the Stanford Supplemental Essays 2021-2022

 Virtually all of Stanford's undergraduates live on campus.
 Write a note to your future roommate that reveals something about you or that will help your roommate – and us – get to know you better.

-The key to answering this particularly famous question among the Stanford supplemental essays 2020-2021 is to keep your tone informal.
-Of course, you shouldn’t start using slang, curse words or emojis, but your style of writing shouldn’t be highly academic either.
+The key to answering this particularly famous question among the Stanford supplemental essays 2021-2022 is to keep your tone informal.
+Of course, you shouldn’t start using slang, curse words, or emojis, but your style of writing shouldn’t be highly academic either.
 It’s also a good idea to throw in facts about you that you’d actually want your roommate to know.
 Do you enjoy attending concerts and want to know if your roommate would like to see your favorite artist with you?
+Do you want someone to play pickup soccer against or start an impromptu musical jam session with?
 You could also use this essay as a chance to mention activities you want to try out at Stanford.
 What makes you most excited about moving to campus and joining the community?

 While you are writing to your “roommate,” don’t forget that you’re also providing the college with more information on what kind of Stanford community member you’re likely to be.
 Your answer to this prompt is a way to portray a more fun side of yourself and reveal information such as hobbies and unusual interests that you won’t have the space to discuss in comparatively serious questions.
 Take advantage of this opportunity to show what you’re really like.